 Do not begin making notes the moment you start a certain subject.
-Consult atleast 1-2 sources besides the NCERT, highlight the important points as you read and then compile them into notes.
-I made the mistake of making my history notes by just reading the old NCERT and the reference books by R.S Sharma, Bipin Chandra etc., and later discovered the Tamil Nadu NCERTs which had lots of relevant information.
-As a result I had to make my notes all over again.
+Consult at least 1-2 sources besides the NCERT, highlight the important points as you read and then compile them into notes.
+Many make the mistake of making history notes by just reading the old NCERT and the reference books by R.S Sharma, Bipin Chandra etc, and later discovers that the Tamil Nadu NCERTs and other books also have lots of relevant information.
+As a result, he/ she has to make notes all over again.

 Devote the maximum time to making notes as this is what you will be referring to in the last few months of your prep.
 You will not have the time to go through all the books at this stage, therefore put everything that is important in your notes.